centreon/centreon-documentation/versioned_docs/version-21.04/installation/web-and-post-installation.md

 ![image](../assets/installation/acentreoncheckmodules.png)

-Define pathes used by monitoring engine.
-We recommand to use defaults.
+Define paths used by monitoring engine.
+We recommend to use defaults.

 Then click on **Next**.

 ![image](../assets/installation/amonitoringengine2.png)

-Define pathes used by broker module.
-We recommand to use defaults.
+Define paths used by broker module.
+We recommend to use defaults.

 Then click on **Next**.

 ![image](../assets/installation/abrokerinfo2.png)

-Define informations for the admin account creation.
+Define information for the admin account creation.

 Then click on **Next**.

 ![image](../assets/installation/aadmininfo.png)

-Provide informations to connect to the database instance.
+Provide information to connect to the database instance.

 By default, the instance address is set to *localhost*, the instance root user is set to *root* and the root password is empty.
+Since MariaDB 10.5, it has been mandatory to add a password for the root user.
+The **Root password** of the database is the password you have defined when executing `mysql_secure_installation` (whether you have installed Centreon from the [ISO](installation-of-a-central-server/using-centreon-iso#secure-the-database), from [packages](installation-of-a-central-server/using-packages#secure-the-database) or from [sources](installation-of-a-central-server/using-sources#secure-the-database)).

 > If you use a remote database server, or use a specific root user, change
 > these entries

-Then define databases name and credentials that will be created.
-We recommand to use default values.
+Then define the databases' names and credentials that will be created.
+We recommend to use default values.

-> Centreon database's user password should be the only parameter customized
+> Centreon database's user password and the root password should be the only parameters customized
 > here.

 Then click on **Next**.